redricasa/psychic-game/README.md

 # psychic-game.github.io
-week 3 UW Coding Bootcamp homework

-This is the basic non-challenging Javascript project for week 3 of UW codding bootcamp.
+# Frontend vanilla JavaScript application.
+Deployed link: https://redricasa.github.io/psychic-game/

 I've decided to code my own css insted of using bootstrap  and included a css reset from myerweb(public domain) to take care of how different browsers' default stying choices.

 I'm building a game that has the computer guess a random letter in the English Alphabet and the user has to guess which letter the computer chose randomly.
-Here's the instructions given:
+# Here's the instructions given:
 You're going to make a game just like the one in the [https://www.youtube.com/watch?v=qTc45Lox97g&feature=youtu.be].
 Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page:
 - Guess what letter I'm thinking of
 - Wins: (# of times the user has guessed the letter correctly)